 - How to add (or delete) columns and rows in a table

 - How to add a data table to the workspace (large numbers of inputs)

-1. Understanding where your data are.. and are not
+1. Understanding where your data are... and are not

 2. Why use workspace data tables?

-They help organizing large numbers of samples
+They help organize large numbers of samples

 Tables can contain all you need to keep track of data, including intermediate outputs: what types (or "entities") of attributes you are working with, where the data are, and how the entities relate to each other.
 This built-in organization can be useful as studies get more complex: if you have many samples from one participant, and perhaps many patients in a study, for example.